clementlefevre/clementlefevre.github.io/_posts/2017-05-10-french-elections.md

 <figcaption>Load the dataset, tune hyperparameters and off we go !</figcaption>
 </figure>

-For the detailed implementation of the algorithm, see here
+For the detailed implementation of the algorithm, see <a href="https://github.com/clementlefevre/france_elections/blob/master/XGB_elections.Rmd" target="_blank">here</a>

 <p style="text-align: center;">***</p>